carlosmperilla/Learning-Cards/README.md

 https://learningcards.pythonanywhere.com/

 ## URL To test the web application (API)
-Get all the cards with 2 hits and 1 mistake.
+Get all the cards with 2 hits and 1 mistake (For Guests).
 ```sh
    curl "https://learningcards.pythonanywhere.com/api/cards/all/?hits=2&mistakes=1" -u "Invitados:contraseña_invitados"
 ```
-Get kits with with success between 12 and 80 percent.
+Get kits with with success between 12 and 80 percent (For Guests).
 ```sh
    curl "https://learningcards.pythonanywhere.com/api/kits/?min_successful=12&max_successful=80" -u "Invitados:contraseña_invitados"
 ```